Nation of Islam: Black nationalism and separatism

-Ideologically, the NOI is black nationalist.
-Scholar of religion Mattias Gardell commented that the idea of black unity is "at the very core of the NOI ideology".
-The group seeks to empower black people by giving them a positive self-identity, purging ideas they may have of white superiority and black inferiority.
-Instead, it espouses a cosmology in which the black race is superior and the white race inferior.
-Black people are therefore presented as Allah's chosen people.

-The Nation is black separatist, rejecting the integration of black and white people.
-This racial separatism put the NOI at odds with the mainstream civil rights movement of the 1950s and 1960s.
-The Nation was critical of African American activists who promoted racial integration, such as Martin Luther King Jr. and the National Association for the Advancement of Colored People, regarding them as "Uncle Tom Negroes".
-The Nation's position that self-defence was a moral obligation for African Americans similarly differed from the civil rights movement's focus on non-violent opposition to racial discrimination and segregation.
-Some commentators have associated the Nation with the Black Power movement that emerged in the late 1960s, and the Nation claimed that it inspired the latter phenomenon.
+Black racial unity is the foundational aspiration of the NOI's black nationalist ideology.
+The group seeks to empower black people by purging ideas they may have of white superiority and black inferiority.
+Instead, it maintains that the black race is superior and the white race inferior.
+The Nation is also black separatist, rejecting the integration of black and white people.
+This racial separatism put the NOI at odds with the civil rights movement of the 1950s and 1960s.
+The Nation was critical of African American activists who promoted racial integration, such as Martin Luther King Jr. and the National Association for the Advancement of Colored People (NAACP), calling them "Uncle Tom Negroes".

 We want our people in America whose parents or grandparents are descendants from slaves to be allowed to establish a separate state or territory of their own, either on this continent or elsewhere.
 We believe that our former slave masters are obligated to provide such land and that the area must be fertile and minerally rich.